Gravitational wave memory of compact binary coalescence in the presence of matter effects: Detection prospects of postmerger memory from stacking multiple events

-In Appendix~\ref{app:bbh_eff}, we show the cumulative SNR of non-linear memory from BBH events with the same procedure as discussed in this section.
-We also investigated the possibility of distinguishing different EoS and BBH mergers using non-linear memory.
-Table~\ref{tab:snr_diff} shows the difference between the $\rho_{\text{eff}}^{\text{median}}$ for the three EoS shown in Fig.\,\ref{fig:snr_eff} in addition, we also included the BBH events discussed in Appendix~\ref{app:bbh_eff}.
-The $\Delta \rho_{\text{eff}}^{\text{median}}$ for the BNS systems with different remnants, one which directly collapses to a BH and the other forming a post-merger NS, show a difference in cumulative SNR of greater than five, whereas the non-linear memory from BBH and BNS differs by more than 100.
+In Appendix~\ref{app:bbh_eff}, we show the cumulative SNR of nonlinear memory from BBH events with the same procedure as discussed in this section.
+We also investigated the possibility of distinguishing different EOS and BBH mergers using nonlinear memory.
+Table~\ref{tab:snr_diff} shows the difference between the $\rho_{\text{eff}}^{\text{median}}$ for the three EOSs shown in Fig.\,\ref{fig:snr_eff} in addition, we also included the BBH events discussed in Appendix~\ref{app:bbh_eff}.
+The $\Delta \rho_{\text{eff}}^{\text{median}}$ for the BNS systems with different remnants, one which directly collapses to a BH and the other forming a postmerger NS, show a difference in cumulative SNR of greater than 5, whereas the nonlinear memory from BBH and BNS differs by more than 100.

-In the four compact binary systems considered for the study, the median effective SNR of GW memory from the BBH system has an order of magnitude improvement compared to BNS post-merger memory.
-This trend can be observed for effective SNR computation within different $z_{\mathrm{max}}$.
-The BNS merger rate inferred by the GWTC-3 catalogue is between $10\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1} - 1700\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$ \cite{GWTC3_rates}.
-Considering a fiducial rate of $1000\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$, 0.9 years of observing time are required to get the effective SNR from 100 BNS merger within $z<0.1$ with CE.
+In the four compact binary systems considered for the study, the median effective SNR of GW memory from the BBH system has an order of magnitude improvement compared to BNS postmerger memory.
+The BNS merger rate inferred by the GWTC-3 catalog is between 10 -- 1700 $\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$ \cite{GWTC3_rates}.
+Considering a fiducial rate of $1000\,\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$, 0.9 years of observing time are required to get the effective SNR from 100 BNS mergers within $z<0.1$ with CE.
 Also, the SNR falls with an increase in maximum redshift.